 Are tours available to explore the city?

-There are several self-driving tours including the Shreveport-Bossier Film Trail, Downtown Walking Historical Tour, and a GPS activated tour for the Boom or Bust Byway.
+There are several self-driving tours including the Shreveport-Bossier Film Trail, Downtown Walking Historical Tour, and a GPS-activated tour on the Boom or Bust Byway app.
 There is a seasonal walking tour – Shreve Town Ghost Walk Tour.
 For groups of 10 or more there are several tours to choose from: All About the Roses, Shreveport Cradle of the Stars Music Tour, Backstage Music Tour at the Shreveport Municipal Auditorium, Red River District Sightseeing and Entertainment Tour, Science is Fun and The Perfect Pair – Wine and Chocolate.
 To plan a group experience click here.

 Where can I find souvenirs and post cards?

 The Shreveport-Bossier Convention and Tourist Bureau offers visitors complimentary post cards at the downtown office.
-Other great places to buy souvenirs include Tubbs Hardware and Cajun Gifts, Ralph & Kacoo’s Gift Shop, King’s Hardware, Lewis Gifts, Agora Borealis, and Enchanted Gardens.
+Other great places to buy souvenirs include Tubbs Hardware and Cajun Gifts, Ralph & Kacoo’s False River Gift Shop, Lewis Gifts, The Agora Borealis, and Enchanted Garden.

 Where is Shreveport and Bossier City located?